tasharen/tnet/Assets/TNet/ReadMe - 3.0.0.txt

 - NEW: Calling TNManager.SetPlayerSave(filename) will now load previously saved player data and will auto-save the player's data into that file.
 - NEW: GameServer will now periodically auto-save on its own, and no longer requires you to call SaveTo().
 - NEW: Added DestroySelf(delay) functions to TNObject and TNBehaviour.
+- NEW: TNManager will no longer send out expensive broadcasts such as OnNetworkConnect.
+Subscribe to an appropriate delegate instead, such as TNManager.onConnect.
+Examine NetworkEventReceiver for more details.
 - FIX: Player connecting to the TNServerInstance will now be its admin by default.
 - FIX: Changing server options now immediately saves the server's configuration.
 - FIX: TNet will no longer store RFCs for objects that have been deleted.